fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 A place to list rumoured projects for further research, and vapourware, projects that have been planned but no usable code has been written yet.

 * [CloutStream](https://pinafore.social/accounts/25168) - a federated replacement for LinkedIn

+* [Spritely](https://gitlab.com/spritely/spritely) - a new federated media-streaming server in Ratchet, planned by Chris Webber of MediaGoblin fame